BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 > Having the schema file set up in your IDE will help you write the blueprint file correctly, without having to guess the structure or wonder if you're missing something.
 A few minor features, such as `ModName` (to replace the string used for your mod's name) are only documented by the JSON schema.
 {.is-info}

+##### Schema main components
 Following are the main components of the MCM schema.
-Don't stress over this too much, the schema file will guide you while writing blueprints if you have set it up.
+Don't stress over this too much, **the schema file will guide you while writing blueprints if you have set it up, and MCM will warn you about problems during runtime.**
 Also, it's **heavily recommended to just pick an existing schema** from one of the MCM mods out there **and adapt it**.

 <details>